Silvio Gazzaniga, Milan, 23 January 1921 - Milan 31 October 2016

 For over 60 years, the sculptor was married to his wife Elsa, the other great love of his life along with art.
 Together they had two children, Gabriella and Giorgio.
 In addition to sports, he was passionate about design, sports cars and planes, and he couldn’t be without his walks in the mountains, photographing nature – an important font of his inspiration - to recharge his artistic batteries.

 Silvio Gazzaniga is the creator of the most coveted football trophy, the FIFA World Cup.
 The Cup took shape both in his mind and his hands in 1971.

 From that time, he saw his creation pass through the hands of several personalities.
-Franz Beckenbauer was the first to present it with pride to the world in 1974; an honour which then went to Daniel Passerella in 1978, Dino Zoff in 1982, Diego Armando Maradona in 1986, Lothar Matthaus in 1990, Carlos Dunga in 1994, Didier Deschamps in 1998, Cafù in 2002, Fabio Cannavaro in 2006, Iker Casillas in 2010, and Philipp Lahm in 2014 and Hugo Lloris in 2018.
+Franz Beckenbauer was the first to present it with pride to the world in 1974; an honour which then went to Daniel Passerella in 1978, Dino Zoff in 1982, Diego Armando Maradona in 1986, Lothar Matthaus in 1990, Carlos Dunga in 1994, Didier Deschamps in 1998, Cafù in 2002, Fabio Cannavaro in 2006, Iker Casillas in 2010, Philipp Lahm in 2014 and Hugo Lloris in 2018.

 The history of the Fifa World Cup

 At the dawn of the football World Cup in 1928, the title was named after Jules Rimet, the FIFA President who established it.
 At that time, there was a rule that stated that the first team to win the World Cup three times would “take away” the Cup.

 Indeed the Rimet Cup was definitively given to Brazil at the Mexico World Cup in 1970 after their third win following an historical battle with Italy, who were also fighting to bring the Cup home having previously won two World Cups.